strike65/SwiftyStats/README.md

 print(error.localizedDescription)
 }
 ```
-Probability distributions in general are defined within relatively narrow conditions expressed in terms of certain parameters such as "degree of freedom", "shape" or "mean".
+Probability distributions in general are defined within relatively narrow conditions expressed in terms of certain parameters such as "degrees of freedom", "shape" or "mean".
 For each distribution there are the following functions defined:

 * cdf: Cumulative Distribution Function
 * pdf: Probability Density Function